raul23/chess-ai/README.rst

   `:information_source:`

-   One of these openings is choosen randomly by the AI to start the game.
+   One of these openings is choosen randomly by the AI to start its game.

 However, I left the search depth to 1 by default because at search depths greater than 2, the agent makes very poor decisions for very basic plays such as the king will kill a pawn even though it will place it in check.